01 of 07

 Choosing Flowering Vines for Containers

 Many beautiful and easy-to-grow flowering vines grow well in containers.
-Because you generally don't want your vines trailing down out of the pot, you need a trellis, which you can buy or make yourself.
+Since you generally don't want your vines trailing down out of the pot, you need a trellis, which you can buy or make yourself.

 An easy way to make a trellis is also quite informal: simply stick small, straight branches into the soil around your plant, creating something the vines can climb.
 Another idea is to spray paint bamboo poles and then use a decorative zip tie or twine to fasten the poles together at the top,... like a colorful teepee.